xeusteerapat/learn-react-2020/README.md

 ## What is React.js?

-Based on [official website](https://reactjs.org/) React.js is A JavaScript library for building user interfaces
+Based on [official website](https://reactjs.org/) React.js is A JavaScript library for building user interfaces developed by Facebook.

 ## Curriculum